cesinco/reportlab-experimenting/README.md

 3. Install the necessary libraries into the activated environment:
 `(base) C:\GitHub\reportlab-experimenting>pip install numpy`
 `(base) C:\GitHub\reportlab-experimenting>pip install reportlab`
+`(base) C:\GitHub\reportlab-experimenting>pip install lorem`

 4. The installation of reportlab should also install pillow library, if required

-5. Once reportlab is installed, download additional font files, specifically a barcode39 font named "LibreBarcode39-Regular.ttf" - search for the download location currently [here](https://fonts.google.com/specimen/Libre+Barcode+39).
+5. Once reportlab is installed, download additional font files, specifically a barcode39 font named "LibreBarcode39-Regular.ttf" - search for the download location currently on [google fonts](https://fonts.google.com/specimen/Libre+Barcode+39).
 If necessary, unzip the archive file and drop the file named LibreBarcode39-Regular.ttf into the folder
 `C:\GitHub\reportlab-experimenting\base\Lib\site-packages\reportlab\fonts`
+Alternatively, you can download a similar font from [barcodesinc](https://www.barcodesinc.com/free-barcode-font/) and then extract the extended font file `fre3of9x.ttf`

 6. In your development environment (I use VS-Code) choose your Python interpreter to point to the "base" virtual environment you just created, as well as the Python kernel